 TBHC's Family Medicine Center Receives National Recognition as a Patient Centered Medical Home

-The National Committee for Quality Assurance (NCQA) announced that The Brooklyn Hospital Center (TBHC) Family Medicine Center has received the highest level of Recognition from the Physician Practice Connections-Patient Centered Medical Home (PPC-PCMH) Program for using evidence-based, patient centered processes that focus on highly coordinated care and long-term participative relationships.
+The National Committee for Quality Assurance (NCQA) announced that The Brooklyn Hospital Center (TBHC) Family Medicine Center has received the highest level of Recognition from the Patient Centered Medical Home (PCMH) Program for using evidence-based, patient centered processes that focus on highly coordinated care and long-term participative relationships.

 “We are very proud that TBHC’s Family Medicine Center has received this prestigious recognition,” said Richard B. Becker, MD the hospital’s President and CEO, “The Patient Centered Medical Home is a model of health care delivery that aims to improve the quality and efficiency of care, key goals in our efforts to keep Brooklyn healthy.”